FFC12/HoloNextNativeSDK/Readme.md

 ### Gradle
 ---
-Before you start, must add the HoloNextNativeSDK as dependency to your app `build.gradle` .
+Before you start, must add the HoloNextNativeSDK as dependency to your app `build.gradle`;
 ```
 dependencies {
     ...